eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/build_custom_agents.md

     ])
 ```

 🔎 What is this `Specable` thing?
-Eidolon uses Pydantic to define the spec of different resources.
+Eidolon uses [Pydantic models](https://docs.pydantic.dev/latest/concepts/models/) to define the spec of different resources.
 [Learn more about
 how references work.](/docs/howto/using_references)

 ### Streaming Response